MaryamAlam15/scrap_heyjobs/README.md

     > `docker-compose up scraper`

- - After running these command, there should be a table `job_ad` in your postgres docker container with following fields:
+ - After running these command, there should be a table `job_ad_info` in your postgres docker container with following fields:
     - id
     - uuid
     - title